seratch/notion-sdk-jvm/README.md

 #### Using in Java

-If you want to use Java, all the classes/methods should be accessible in Java and other JVM languages.
+Even when you use this SDK in Java and other languages, all the classes/methods should be accessible.
 If not, please let us know the issue in this project's issue tracker!

 ```java
 import notion.api.v1.NotionClient;